microsoft/FabricRTA-in-a-Day/assets/ProctorGuide.md

 For Customer or Partners, please write to us at adxcse@microsoft.com

 ## Technical Questions:
-A dedicated document will be created for Azure Synapse Data Explorer technical questions.
+A dedicated document will be created for Fabric RTA technical questions.

 # Contribution to the Program:
-ADX-In-A-Day is a learning program accessible to everyone.
+Fabric RTA-In-A-Day is a learning program accessible to everyone.
 To continuously improve the program, we encourage the instructors/proctors to take active part in contributing to the program.
 We encourage you to contribute using any of the following approaches.

 - Raise a pull request on git hub pages with modifications/corrections/additions/removal of the content.
 - Bring participants feedback to the product group.